neomerx/cors-illuminate/README.md

 This package provides a number of ways how its behaviour could be customized.

-The following methods of class `CorsMiddleware` could be overriden
+The following methods of class `CorsMiddleware` could be replaced in descendant classes
 - `getResponseOnError` You can override this method in order to customize error reply.
 - `getCorsAnalysis` You can override this method to modify how CORS analysis result is saved to Illuminate Container.
 - `getRequestAdapter` You can override this method to replace `IlluminateRequestToPsr7` adapter with another one.

 Additionally a custom [AnalysisStrategyInterface](https://github.com/neomerx/cors-psr7/blob/master/src/Contracts/AnalysisStrategyInterface.php) could be injected by
 - overriding `getCreateAnalysisStrategyClosure` method in `ServiceProvider` for Laravel/Lumen
-- using [Laravel/Lumen Container binding](http://laravel.com/docs/5.1/container) for interface `AnalysisStrategyInterface`
+- using [Laravel/Lumen Container binding](https://laravel.com/docs/6.x/container) for interface `AnalysisStrategyInterface`

 Also custom [AnalyzerInterface](https://github.com/neomerx/cors-psr7/blob/master/src/Contracts/AnalyzerInterface.php) could be injected by
 - overriding `getCreateAnalyzerClosure` method in `ServiceProvider` for Laravel/Lumen
-- using [Laravel/Lumen Container binding](http://laravel.com/docs/5.1/container) for interface `AnalyzerInterface`
+- using [Laravel/Lumen Container binding](https://laravel.com/docs/6.x/container) for interface `AnalyzerInterface`

 ## Testing